gscoppino/ProjectTime/README.md

 ## Development

+Run `anaconda-project run setup` to build a Conda environment with extra development tools such as a linter, code formatter, and interactive execution environment.
+To take advantage of these, configure your editor or IDE to use the `development` environment in the `envs` folder.

 Development workflow is the typical workflow Django project.
 Django's `django-admin` and the project `manage.py` script are aliased as `anaconda-project` commands.

 For example, to start the server: